 Authentication

 In XMPP protocol, various mechanisms are employed to authenticate clients, including traditional username/password methods, token-based authentication, and more secure techniques like SASL (Simple Authentication and Security Layer).
-The choice of authentication mechamism can depend on the specific security requirements and the deployment environment of the XMPP server.
-This section delives into the authentication methods in XMPP, exploring their functionality, benefits and the usage of several authentication methods in Whixp package.
+The choice of authentication mechanism can depend on the specific security requirements and the deployment environment of the XMPP server.
+This section delves into the authentication methods in XMPP, exploring their functionality, benefits, and the usage of several authentication methods in the Whixp package.

 ANONYMOUS

 Anonymous authentication is one of the available mechanisms within XMPP that allows users to connect to an XMPP server without providing a traditional username or password.
-This method typically used in scenarious where temporary, non-registered access is desired, such as guest or trial access to a service, public chatrooms, etc.
+This method is typically used in scenarios where temporary, non-registered access is desired, such as guest or trial access to a service, public chatrooms, or anonymous messaging systems.

 final whixp = Whixp(